 Adolescents participating in basketball, soccer and volleyball, and other organized, high-impact sports are susceptible to accidents and overuse injuries since their bones, muscles, and tendons are still developing.

-Some injuries are even caused, more or less, by adolescence: as teens enter growth spurts, they can inadvertently cause stress on their new bodies because of the rapid change in their limbs’ length, their center of gravity, and their overall mass.
+Some injuries are even caused by adolescence itself: as teens enter growth spurts, they can inadvertently cause stress on their bodies because of the rapid changes in the length of their limbs, center of gravity, and overall body mass.

-- Osgood Schlatter
+- Osgood Schlatter Disease (Anterior knee pain)

 - Patello-Femoral Syndrome

-- Sports Hernias
+- Sports hernias

 Locations: Available at all of our offices